ETH-PBL/UWB_DualAntenna_AoA/README.md

 The data contains records from more than 19000 Two Way Ranging (TWR) exchanges and is collected at the double antenna module.
 Raw data containing measurements from each received UWB frame as well as preprocessed data with a subset of fields from TWR result frames is provided.
+The training script of two different lightweight ML models is also provided.

 ### Scripts